JP1998/CommandLineTools/README.md

                 new Parameter(
                     "param1",
                     String.class,
-                    "This parameter is to do something like this."
+                    "This parameter is to do something like this.", 1
                 ),
                 new Parameter(
                     "param2",
                     Integer.class,
-                    "Some integer parameter with default value 123", 123
+                    "Some integer parameter with default value 123", (Integer) 123
                 )
             }
         );